 As we age, the pain of people pierces our hearts.
 We see others making tragic mistakes, going down dead-end paths, and we ache for them.
 We join Our Lord in feeling the sorrow of those who do not love Him.
 We pray for them and double our efforts to love God in their stead.

 One of the joys of aging gracefully is letting others shine, giving others the spotlight.
-Ask questions of others, and let them be the center of attention.
+Ask questions of others, sing their praises often, and let them be the center of attention.
 It’s actually a Joy to do so!

 “The Duty of the Moment” is the royal road to holiness.
 It is God’s will for us.
-It can be very simple—unpacking the dishwasher, cooking a meal, calling a friend, driving carefully, taking extra time for prayer–it’s all about embracing whatever is our duty of the moment, and usually it won’t be real “jazzie,” but it’s God’s will for us!
+It can be very simple—unpacking the dishwasher, cooking a meal, calling a friend, driving carefully, or taking extra time for prayer.
+It’s all about embracing whatever is our duty of the moment, and usually it won’t be real “jazzie,” but it’s God’s will for us!
 This was Saint Thérèse’s way to great holiness.
-The duty of the moment aligns our life with God’s plan for our life, which is right where we want to be.
+The duty of the moment aligns our lives with God’s plan for our lives, which is right where we want to be.

 One of the great opportunities with aging is prayerful silence.
-Turn off the radio and TV and put yourself in God’s presence.
+Turn off the radio, the phone, and TV and put yourself in God’s presence.
 Take time with Him.
 Bask in His loving gaze—it’s always there.
 He’s always loving you.

 One of the concerns that comes with aging is too much TV news.
 It’s almost always negative and contentious.
 Folks who watch lots of it (and we have more time for it now that we’re retired) test out higher for depression and paranoia.
 Not good news!
 If this is you, watch less TV news and look forward to a more peaceful heart.

-The “job” of retirement and the last phase of our life is to prepare for our death.
+The “job” of retirement and the last phase of our lives is to prepare for our death.
 There is the remote preparation which is going on right now and the proximate preparation when we know death is imminent.
-We are called to make decisions now in conspectu eternitas (“in light of eternity”).
+We are called to make decisions now in conspectu eternitas (“in sight of eternity”).
 In other words, I won’t live forever, and I want to prepare even now.

 There’s a beautiful phrase in Scripture that describes Jesus after Mary and Joseph found Him in the Temple.
 It says, “He aged in grace and wisdom before God and man.”
 “Aging with grace”—what does that look like?
-Certainly it would include no bitterness in our heart.
-And forgiveness of anyone whom we have yet to forgive.
+Certainly it would include no bitterness in our hearts and forgiveness of anyone whom we have yet to forgive.

 Did you realize that if we gathered together all the words that Jesus speaks in the Gospels, the theme of Forgiveness is the third most frequent subject on His lips?
-Clearly forgiveness is very important to Jesus and of course it is crucial for our life as well.
+Clearly forgiveness is very important to Jesus, and of course it is crucial for our lives as well.
 Forgiveness is simply a turning over of any resentment in our hearts into the hands of our Lord.

 Pray often the “Forgiveness Our Father.”
 At the words “…as we forgive those who trespass against us…,” stop.
 Tell our Lord you know you need His help in order to accomplish the forgiveness to which He calls you.

 Although, sadly, the meaning has been changed, the word “euthanasia” originally had a good meaning.
 “Eu” is a Greek word meaning “good.”
 “Thanasia” means “death.”
-And there is such a thing as a good death.
-We believe in a holy death.
+And there is such a thing as a good death—that being a holy death.
 Saint Joseph is the patron of a happy death.
 Pray to him often for that grace for you and your loved ones.

-To help your family, tell them about your wishes having to do with your last days and your death.
-They want to know your desires so they can respect them.
+To help your family, tell them about your wishes regarding your last days and your death.
+They want to know your desires so that they can respect them.
 It’s important to address issues such as your legal will, burial plot, headstone, funeral home, healthcare power of attorney, Scriptures and songs for your funeral, and your directives in regard to extraordinary means in times of serious illness.

 In retirement, obviously you have more available time at your disposal.
 How to spend it is a crucial question.
-Some holy options include daily Mass, more time every day for prayer and Scripture, Eucharistic Adoration, volunteering to help those in need, sharing your wisdom with children, grandchildren and future generations, and being interested in others and in their life.
+Some holy options include daily Mass, more time every day for prayer and Scripture, Eucharistic Adoration, volunteering to help those in need, sharing your wisdom with children, grandchildren and future generations, and taking an interest in others and in their lives.
 Involve them in conversation.
-When an elderly person asks questions of those younger than them, it is a special grace, which provides wisdom for the young and the joy of helping for the elderly.
+When elderly people ask questions of those younger than they themselves are, it is a special grace, which provides wisdom for the young and the joy of helping for the elderly.

-Saint John Paul II wrote a beautiful letter to the elderly in 1999.
-In it he said, “I am one of you; I’m elderly too.”
+Saint John Paul II wrote a beautiful Letter to the Elderly in 1999.
+In it he explained, “I am one of you; I’m elderly too.”
 He spoke of a need for closer contact with other people of his own age and life experience.
 I think that’s a need we can all identify with.

-All of us experience the incredible, fast passage of time.
+All of us experience the incredibly fast passing of time.
 “Time flies.”
 Amen to that!
 Thank God our souls will survive beyond death.
 In fact, they’ll live forever.
 Our horizon, as Saint John Paul II says, has no end.
-Our life is set against the horizon of immortality.
+Our lives are set against the horizon of immortality.

 Saint John Paul II also points out societal obligations to the elderly.
 He says we honor the elderly in three ways: 1) welcoming them; 2) helping them; 3) and making good use of their qualities.
 He quotes Cicero: “The burden of age is lighter for those who feel respected and loved by the young.”
-Sometimes we may need to gently teach those younger than we are those virtues 🙂 I’m blessed to be “spoiled” by my family and my brother priests.
+We may need to gently teach those virtues to the younger generations. 🙂 I’m blessed to be “spoiled” by my family and my brother priests.
 So I personally know the truth of what Saint John Paul II says.

 Saint John Paul II points out that while our bodies age, the human spirit can remain ever young if it is constantly turned toward eternity.
 He speaks of an “enduring youthfulness” until we cross into the beyond, “where there is neither youth nor old age, but where all are perfect in spiritual maturity.”